MoveDC by Bicycle

 - A complete network of physically separated bicycle facilities.

 - Bicycling mode share in D.C. should be 15% to 20% by 2032.

-- Major corridors and arterials throughout the city should be enhanced for safe and comfortable bicycle travel,
+- Major corridors and arterials throughout the city should be enhanced for safe and comfortable bicycle travel, not restricted.

 - Bike parking options and Capital Bikeshare should be expanded.